CSUSBIndependentStudy/centos/BASE.md

 Open the file _~/.ssh/known_hosts_ and delete the line that starts with the address of the host you are trying to connect to.

-__ THESE INSTRUCTIONS NEED REVISION FROM THIS POINT __

-## Configure security

-I've had trouble in the past leaving SELinux enabled.
-It's better to learn how to control SELinux, but if you are like me and don't have time, may need to disable it.
+## Update Installed Packages

+Update the kernel and packages installed from CD, and then reboot.

+    yum -y update
+    shutdown -r now

 ## Set up synchronization with a time server

 Set the system time from a government time server, and then write the new time into the hardware clock.

     yum install ntp
     ntpdate north-america.pool.ntp.org
     hwclock -w
     chkconfig --level 345 ntpd on
     service ntpd start

-## Update Installed Packages

-Update the kernel and packages installed from CD, and then reboot.

-    yum -y update
-    shutdown -r now

 ## Setup account for indirect root access